heutelbeck/sapl-policy-engine/sapl-documentation/5_7_SAPLExpressions.md

 #### Cost-Stratified Short-Circuit Evaluation

 For the lazy operators `&&` and `||`, SAPL uses **cost-stratified short-circuit evaluation**.
-Rather than strictly evaluating left-to-right, SAPL organizes operands into cost strata (layers) and evaluates cheaper strata first.
+SAPL organizes operands into cost strata (layers) and evaluates cheaper strata first.
 This optimization can skip evaluating expensive parts of an expression entirely when the result is already determined by a cheaper operand.

-This reordering is safe because SAPL expressions are **side-effect free**.
-Functions and attribute finders in SAPL only compute and return values - they do not modify state.
-This guarantees that changing evaluation order does not change observable behavior, only performance.

 SAPL categorizes expressions into three strata based on their evaluation cost:

 1. **Constants** (e.g., `true`, `false`, `1 + 2`) - Evaluated at compile time
-2. **Subscription fields and environment variables** (e.g., `subject.isActive`, `resource.type`, `action.method`, `environment.context`) - Evaluated at runtime.
+2. **Pure expressions** (e.g., `subject.isActive`, `resource.type`) - Evaluated at runtime without external subscriptions.
 This includes the four authorization subscription fields (`subject`, `resource`, `action`, `environment`) and any environment variables configured at the PDP level.
-3. **Attribute finders** (e.g., `<pip.sensor>`, `subject.<geo.location>`) - Require asynchronous subscription to external data sources
+3. **Streaming expressions** (e.g., `<pip.sensor>`, `subject.<geo.location>`) - Require asynchronous subscription to external data sources

-When combining expressions with `&&` or `||`, SAPL evaluates cheaper strata first.
-If a cheaper operand determines the result, more expensive operands are never evaluated.
-When both operands belong to the same stratum, standard left-to-right evaluation applies.
+**Evaluation Rules:**

+1. **Cross-strata ordering:** Lower (cheaper) strata are always evaluated before higher (more expensive) strata, regardless of operand position in the source.

+2. **Within-strata ordering:** Within the same stratum, operands are evaluated strictly left-to-right as they appear in the source.

+3. **Short-circuit behavior:** When a short-circuit value is found (`false` for `&&`, `true` for `||`), evaluation stops and remaining operands are not evaluated.

+4. **Error propagation:** When an error occurs during evaluation, it propagates immediately.
+Lower strata errors propagate even if higher strata operands appear earlier in the source.

 **Example: Constant short-circuits subscription access**